mtchen2016/Singularity-Benchmarks-PyTorch/Readme.md

 This is a sample that trains MNIST in a distributed manner.
 To run the script use the following commands:

-Worker - Rank 0
+**Worker - Rank 0**
 ```
 $ python3 main.py --init-method tcp://127.0.0.1:23456 --rank 0 --world-size 2
 ```

-Worker - Rank 1
+**Worker - Rank 1**
 ```
 $ python3 main.py --init-method tcp://127.0.0.1:23456 --rank 1 --world-size 2
 ```

 #### Use specific root directory for running example on single machine.

-Worker - Rank 0
+**Worker - Rank 0**
 ```
 $ python3 main.py --init-method tcp://127.0.0.1:23456 --rank 0 --world-size 2 --root data0
 ```

-Worker - Rank 1
+**Worker - Rank 1**
 ```
 $ python3 main.py --init-method tcp://127.0.0.1:23456 --rank 1 --world-size 2 --root data1
 ```

 ### 7. PyramidNet (Multi-GPU training)
+This is multi GPU training code for PyramidNet with PyTorch.
+You will train PyramidNet for CIFAR10 classification task.
+This code is for comparing several ways of multi-GPU training.
 There are 3 directories for training.
 The command below show how to run them.

-**For the demo run the distributed data parallel training.**
-**While the demo is running in another shell run `watch nvidia-smi` that shows the usage of the GPU.**
+While the code is running in another shell run `watch nvidia-smi` that shows the usage of the GPU.

-- Single GPU training
+- **Single GPU training**

     ```bash
     cd single_gpu